checklist/checklist-support/docs/form-to-task.md

 {:toc}
 </details>

-## What is this Feature
+## Overview

-Form To Task (Form2Task) is a Chekclist feature that enables users to create online forms linked to their checklists.
-Responses submitted through these forms are automatically added as tasks in the associated checklist.
-This feature offers a seamless way to collect, process and manage information.
+Form To Task (Form2Task) is a feature within Checklist designed to streamline the process of collecting and managing information.
+It allows users to create online forms linked to their checklists, with responses automatically converted into tasks.
+This feature is particularly beneficial for businesses or organizations that require structured data input through forms.

-## Who Should Use the Feature

-This feature is designed for [Checklist Pro ↗](https://checklist.com/pricing){:target="\_blank"} users who want to streamline the process of collecting responses from individuals or teams.
-It is particularly useful for businesses or organizations that require structured data input through forms.

-Form To Task is beneficial in various scenarios, such as:
+Form To Task is tailored for [Checklist Pro ↗](https://checklist.com/pricing "Checklist Pricing"){:target="\_blank"} users seeking an efficient way to collect responses from individuals or teams.
+It enhances collaboration and data organization for various purposes, such as:

 - Collecting customer feedback.
 - Managing job applications.
 - Conducting surveys or polls.
 - Gathering event registrations.
 - Handling service requests.
-- And many more...
+- And more...

-This feature enhances collaboration and data organization for businesses and teams using Checklist.

 ## How It Works

-Let's dive in by seeing how it works:

 ### 1. Create a Checklist

-[Create a checklist ↗](/checklists/checklists/#creating-checklists){:target="\_blank"} and choose "Table" view when creating it.
+[Create a checklist ↗](/checklists/checklists/#creating-checklists){:target="\_blank"} and select "Table" view during creation.

 ### 2. Configure a Form

-On the checklist (in Table view), click on the Form button:
+On the checklist (in Table view), click the Form button:

 ![Form Button](/assets/images/form-to-task/forms-button.png)

-to access the Form Configuration dialog:
+This opens the Form Configuration dialog:

 ![Forms Configuration Dialog](/assets/images/form-to-task/forms-configuration-dialog.png)

-You can then configure the form to your needs:
-- Select which fields to include in the form.
-- Add an intro text or a description to the form.
-- Make the form editable by responders (they get a link they can revisit to keep it up to date).

-Save the form when ready.
+Configure the form by choosing fields, adding intro text or a description, and deciding if the form is editable by responders.
+Save when ready.

 ### 3. Share the Form

-Use the generated link, QR code, or embed code to share the form with customers, leads, or users.
+Utilize the generated link, QR code, or embed code to share the form with customers, leads, or users.

 ### 4. Collecting Responses

-You can see our [Contact us ↗](https://checklist.com/forms/contact "Online Contact Us Form builder"){:target="\_blank"} or [Volunteer Signup ↗](https://checklist.com/forms/volunteer-signup "Online Volunteer Signup Form buiilder"){:target="\_blank} forms as examples:
+Examples like [Contact us ↗](https://checklist.com/forms/contact "Online Contact Us Form builder"){:target="\_blank"} or [Volunteer Signup ↗](https://checklist.com/forms/volunteer-signup "Online Volunteer Signup Form builder"){:target="\_blank} illustrate the process:

 ![Volunteer Signup Online Form](/assets/images/start/form-2-task-form.png){: .image-medium}

-When someone visits the form, they answer questions, and upon submission, results are recorded as tasks in the checklist.
+Visitors answer questions, and upon submission, results are recorded as tasks in the checklist.

 ### 5. Working with Submissions